Each year the Tangiwai, Totoweka, and Kahotea scholarships are awarded to hundreds of talented school leavers.

-Applications are open for the Tangiwai, Totoweka and Kahotea scholarships and will close at 4.30 pm on Tuesday 1 September 2020.
+Applications are open for the Tangiwai, Totoweka, and Kahotea scholarships and will close at 4.30 pm on Wednesday 1 September 2021.

 If you’re eligible, you can apply for more than one of these scholarships using the same application.
 However, you can only be awarded one.

 Applicants will be notified of the outcome mid-October.

 - Your National Student Number (NSN)—or equivalent codes for Cambridge International Examinations (CIE) and International Baccalaureate (IB).

 - If you’re applying for the Totoweka or Kahotea scholarship, you’ll also need to provide certain documentation.
 See the Totoweka page or the Kahotea page for more details.